Q: I just realized the deadline was today for the Rocket Grant proposals. Is there any flexibility in the deadline?

 A: Everyone who submits an application will be notified by email, whether they are selected to receive an award or not.

-Q: How can I go about retrieving my written work samples?
+Q: How can I go about retrieving my printed work samples?

 FILLING OUT THE APPLICATION